YlsooCorp/aivory-pro/docs/README.md

 ## Deployment & Customization

-> 👉 The following applies to developers and experts who deploy their own big-AGI instance.
+> 👉 The following applies to developers and experts who deploy their own Ylsoo Aivory instance.

-For deploying a custom big-AGI instance:
+For deploying a custom Ylsoo Aivory instance:

 - **[Installation Guide](installation.md)**, including:
-  - Set up your own big-AGI instance
+  - Set up your own Ylsoo Aivory instance
   - Source build or pre-built options
   - Local, cloud, or on-premises deployment